 Mattress disposal is (literally) no small matter.
 Leaving something this sizeable out for the refuse collectors isn’t an option.
 You might be keen to keep it out of landfill, too.

 Depending on where you’ve decided to buy the new mattress, you might be able to get the store to take the old one away.
 The company may take advantage of a specialist recycling service for mattresses.
-John Lewis, for example, works with the TFR Group, which diverts 100 per cent of the mattresses it processes from landfill.
+John Lewis, for example, works with The Furniture Recycling Group (TFR Group), which diverts 100 percent of the mattresses it processes from landfill.